Permafrost/Tundra/README.md

   * Outputs:
     * `$document` is the resulting edited IData document.

+* #### tundra.document:blankify

+  Converts all null values in the given IData document to empty strings.

+  * Inputs:
+    * `$document` is an IData document whose null values are to be converted to empty strings.
+    * `$recurse` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their null values converted to empty strings.
+Defaults to false.
+  * Outputs:
+    * `$document` is the given IData document with all null values converted to empty strings.

 * #### tundra.document:clear

   Removes all elements from the given IData document, except for